Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Theoretical Results

-\begin{remark} \normalfont Theorem \ref{thm:convergence} shows how the average aggregation cardinality affects the convergence.
-When the average aggregation cardinality is maximized, i.e., $C=K$, the convergence rate in Theorem \ref{thm:convergence} equals that of random selection algorithm provided in Theorem 3 of \cite{li2019convergence}.
+where $\alpha = \frac{1}{N}\sum_{i=1}^{N}\sigma_i^2 + 6\rho\Gamma + 8(E-1)^2G^2$, $\beta=\frac{4(N-K)E^2G^2}{K(N-1)}$, $\Gamma=L^*-\sum_{i=1}^{N}L^*_i$, and $\gamma=\max\left\{\frac{8\rho}{\mu},E\right\}$. \end{theorem} We provide the proof in Appendix \ref{app:convergence_proof}. \begin{remark} \normalfont (The average aggregation cardinality controls the convergence rate.)
+Theorem \ref{thm:convergence} shows how the average aggregation cardinality affects the convergence.
+When the average aggregation cardinality is maximized, i.e., $C=K$, the convergence rate in Theorem \ref{thm:convergence} equals that of the random selection algorithm provided in Theorem 3 of \cite{li2019convergence}.
 In \eqref{eq:conv_rate}, we have the additional term $E$ (number of local epochs) in front of $J$ compared to Theorem 3 of \cite{li2019convergence} as we use global round index $t$ instead of using step index of local SGD.
-As the average aggregation cardinality decreases, a greater number of training rounds is required to achieve the same level of accuracy. \end{remark} \begin{remark}\normalfont(Different Dropout Rates).
-When the dropout probabilities of the users are not the same, characterizing the theoretical and convergence guarantees of \namespace is challenging.
-This is due to the fact that batch selection based on the frequency of participation breaks the conditional unbiasedness of the user selection, which is required for the convergence guarantee. \end{remark}
+As the average aggregation cardinality decreases, a greater number of training rounds is required to achieve the same level of accuracy. \end{remark} \begin{remark}\normalfont(General Convex and Non-Convex).
+Theorem \ref{thm:convergence} considers the strongly-convex case, but the general convex and the non-convex cases can be addressed as in \cite{karimireddy2020scaffold}. \end{remark} \begin{remark}\normalfont(Different Dropout Rates).
+When the dropout probabilities of the users are not the same, characterizing the convergence guarantees is challenging.
+This is due to the fact that batch selection based on the frequency of participation breaks the conditional unbiasedness of the user selection, which is required for the convergence guarantee.
+However, we empirically show that \namespace guarantees the convergence with different dropout rates. \end{remark}